 Hector buzzed Holly again, getting so close that she reflexively swatted at his floating basketball body.
 “What do you want?” she asked, removing her earbuds.

-“You should not be here,” said the small robot.
-“Please go back home, Holly.”
+“You should not be here, Holly,” said the small robot.
+“Please go back home.”

 “Why?” she asked.
 “It’s just a forest.”

-“It’s dangerous,” said Hector, followed by a low, electronic moan.
-“There are wild animals here, and no safety robots.”
+“It’s dangerous,” said Hector, following the words up with a low, electronic moan “There are wild animals here, and no safety robots.”

 Holly pressed through a low-hanging branch that had grown through the old footpath.
-She felt the rough bark as it snapped back.
-Her hand came away with a handful of smooth, green leaves.
-There were small holes chewed into them, and the edges were going brown.
+She felt the rough bark as it resisted her, let it scrape her palm when it snapped back.
+Her hand came away with a fistful of leaves.
+There were small holes gnawed into them, and the edges were going brown.
 Evidence of insects, of nature.
 Real nature.
 Tiny autonomous landscaping drones guarded the trees in her local park day and night, swarming any intruding pests when they weren’t chewing on the grass to keep it even.
 No leaf ever hit the ground.

-Cresting a small ridge in the path, Holly squinted and raised a hand against a shaft of sunlight piercing the canopy.
-It was morning, and her entire body ached with the hike.
+Cresting a small ridge, Holly squinted and raised a hand against a shaft of sunlight piercing the canopy.
+It was morning and her entire body ached with the hike.
 A yawn overtook her, stiffening her back as she stretched out.
 Once clear of the glare, the oncoming terrain revealed itself.
 The path kept winding downward, toward a wide gully that cut across the forest at an angle.
 She consulted the map she’d drawn and traced a thin, blue line with her finger.
 It looked like she was going the right way.
-A few motions on her PDA and she could have found accurate maps of the forest, and a GPS locator to guide her in real time, but all that would be monitored, so she had left it behind, resting on a bench with a note for her mother.
-By now, someone would have reported it.
+A few motions on her PDA and she could have found accurate maps of the forest, and a GPS satellite to guide her in real time, but all that would be monitored.
+She had left it behind, resting on a bench with a note for her mother.
+Someone would have reported it by now.
 She didn’t miss the thing, except for the journal.
 After years of entries that read “Nothing happened today,” there was finally something to write about.